Bartroz/WSB_centered_picture_project/README.md

 2. Open this in VS code,
 3. Open terminal in Vs ,
 4. Write 'npm init' and press enter,
-5. After that should appear folder named 'dist,
+5. After that should appear folder named 'dist',
 6. Put file 'index.html' to this folder,
 7. Write in terminal 'npm run build',
-8. After complete run write in terminal 'no run start:dev',
+8. After complete run write in terminal 'npm run start:dev',
 9. Open your browser (recommended in incognito mode),
 10. Write in url bar 'localhost:9000',
 11. Enjoy my simple website!